Tuesday, June 12, 2012

 During today's trading session, the price of the EUR/USD pair was well contained within an 86 pip range as investors remained uncertain about the details surrounding the Spanish Banking Bailout & the outcome of the Greek Elections over the weekend.
 The session high for the day was at 1.2529 and the session low was at 1.2443.
 Since there was so much negative event risks hanging over the market, many investors chose to sit on the sideline and not enter a euro position.
 This was the reason for the lighter than normal trade volume for the day.

-In today's technical analysis video, we will describe price action in the currency pair and identify trade entries around support & resistance levels.
+In today's technical analysis video, we will briefly explain the price action in the EUR/USD pair and identify common areas of support & resistance for potential trade entries.

 During today's webinar, we discussed the outcome of the ECB's Monetary Policy decision and its effect on the EUR/USD pair.
 For most of the trading session, the common currency rallied across multiple crosses on expectation that President Mario Draghi & the ECB would cut interest rates as a means to deal with the sluggish & poor data coming out of the Eurozone.
 However, the ECB decided to leave rates unchanged at 1.00%, which resulted in a sharp drop in the pair.
 Mario Draghi mentioned that some of the issues with the Eurozone Sovereigns have nothing to do with monetary policy, but really a lack of action among EU policy makers to get their structural & fiscal house in order.
 So, this unexpected move to leave rates unchanged, caused the EUR/USD to slide & it pared most of its gains prior to the New York Open.